 We suggest learning as described in the video first focusing on loading and unloading the hip.
 Remember, this is one variation of this exercise and by no means the only way to perform it.
 Here are some other variations of this setup:

 If you are interested in an individual program that incorporates med ball training you can find more information here.
-Please feel free to reach out with any questions you have!

 We also have included med ball training in our Mobility Coach Plus course.